 Asia Pacific accounted for 91.38% and dominated the market in terms of revenue due to the rising exports and domestic demand for plant-based ingredients.
 Due to easy raw material availability in the country, China is one of the biggest producers of plant-based ingredients within the region.
 Furthermore, expansion in the pharmaceutical, animal feed, food & beverage, and cosmetics industries is expected to increase demand for plant proteins from developing countries such as India, China, Indonesia, South Korea, and Malaysia during the coming years.

 The global algae protein industry is highly competitive owing to a large number of players in the market.
 The key companies are focusing on capacity expansions, partnerships, mergers & acquisitions, and new product developments for end-user industries such as cosmetics, animal feed, and food & beverage among others.
 For instance, in September 2021, Tofurky, a plant-based meat company partnered with Triton Algae Innovations in order to commercialize ‘algae-based meat innovations’ which feature Triton’s ‘essential red’, non-GMO protein-rich algae.

 Some of the prominent players in the global algae protein market include:

 Base year for estimation

-This report forecasts revenue growth at a regional & country level and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global algae protein market report based on product, source, application, and region:
+This report forecasts revenue growth at the global, regional, & country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2017 to 2030.
+For this study, Grand View Research has segmented the global Algae Protein Market report based on the type, source, application, and region:

 Central & South America